 Aluminum and Magnesium Die Casting

-For nearly 100 years, TCDC has been dedicated to creating custom Aluminum and Magnesium die casting solutions for a variety of industries.
+For a century, TCDC has been dedicated to creating custom Aluminum and Magnesium die casting solutions for a variety of industries.
 As a full-service die casting supplier, you will benefit from our expertise and state-of-the-art technology in the production of your cast Aluminum and Magnesium components.

 As described by the North American Die Casting Association, "Die casting is a versatile process for producing engineered metal parts by forcing molten metal under high pressure into reusable steel molds.
 These molds, called dies, can be designed to produce complex shapes with a high degree of accuracy and repeatability.
 Parts can be sharply defined, with smooth or textured surfaces, and are suitable for a wide variety of attractive and serviceable finishes.